Solved cases (rare disease)¶

 The variant-level questions ask for information on each individual reported variant.

-The fields in the Exit Questionnaire are listed below:
+The fields in the questionnaire are listed below:

 Field | Description | Level |